bbehm/simple_webshop/README.md

 # A Simple Webshop

 A simple webshop in PHP created in two days as part of the PHP Piscine at Hive Helsinki.
-My notes and theory stuff can be found in [notes.md](notes.md).

 ### What does it include?